 I grew up in a world where nobody ever said “how are you.”
 There is no ready translation for it in Chinese.
 When I run into a friend in China and need to make conversation, I would say “What are you doing” or “Where are you headed”—information that would actually be interesting to me.

 (On another note: all Chinese students are taught in elementary school English classes that the correct answer to “How are you” is “Fine, thank you.”
 We were literally told to memorize this as the one and only answer.
 The formulaic nature of the exchange tells us something about how this Western greeting is perceived in China.
-Even though I learned about this in elementary school, I did not expected to actually hear “how are you” in the real world; thus my confusion during the first week of Harvard.)
+Even though I learned about this in elementary school, I did not expect to actually hear “how are you” in the real world; thus my confusion during the first week of Harvard.)

 Ignoring its role as a everyday greeting, “how are you” is actually a very profound and weighty question.
 When we say it, we are asking someone about their physical, emotional and psychological state, the status of their whole being.
 If we were to write down a detailed record of any person’s such status at any point in time, it will probably be at least 5 pages long, single spaced.
 It’s the kind of stuff that therapists or clinical psychologists write down when they examine a patient.
 It should not be said lightly.